James Hatcher

 My heart also goes out to his wife, Cornelia and all his family, who he loved so deeply and spoke of so often.
 They were everything to him, and this loss is truly unimaginable.

-STEPHEN GRASS – UNLTD PRODUCTIONS
+STEPHEN GASH – UNLTD PRODUCTIONS

 James joined us at Stark Films as a Runner.
 From ‘the off’ there was a twinkle in his eye, an easy humour and a ludicrous degree of diligence that set him apart from everyone else who had trod the same path.
 Watching him develop and mature into one of the very best in the business was a privilege.
 And being able to call James my friend was an honour.
 In all of the years we worked together I never saw James lose his temper or raise his voice.
 Not once.
 Even the biggest problems were met by that twinkle, a smile and a shrug of the shoulders.
 ‘Well we’d better get on with it then’ he’d say.
 And – being the consummate professional that he was – on with it he’d get.
 Jim was relentlessly hard working, utterly loyal and one of the most decent human beings I have ever met.
 Losing him is a tragedy beyond words.